 Before I started this long trip and while doing research for it, I would occasionally find an article on post-travel blues, a kind of depression long term travelers face after their trip is over.
 Having moved a lot through three countries in my first 20 years of life, I thought I was very adaptable and that something like this would never affect me.

 Arriving in Sydney, Australia 732 days after the start of my trip, I was definitely weary of traveling and in need of an extended break.
 In my few months in the Middle East and Africa leading up to that moment, I had always paid extra for a private room instead of staying in dorm rooms.
 I didn’t feel like socializing much, preferring to travel alone.
 While I still enjoyed interactions with locals very much, I tried to avoid other travelers.
-This was not something I was proud of or happy with.
+This was not something I was proud of (or happy with).
 I had met countless other travelers who I had very rewarding experiences with during the first year and a half of this trip.

 Things didn’t change much once I arrived in Sydney.
 While I’m always very comfortable around Jenni and it never feels tiring to spend time with her, I dreaded having to meet other people.
 I also avoided doing things outdoors.
 I had no motivation or desire to go out for walks or explore nearby places.
 I’d instead prefer to stay in my apartment and edit pictures or do other stuff on my computer.

 As far as I know, I wasn’t depressed or anything.
 I just had no motivation to socialize or do outdoor stuff.
 These things didn’t bring me much satisfaction or joy anymore.
 In other accounts of post-travel depression that I read online, the writers almost always wished they were still traveling instead of being home.
 I didn’t feel that way since I didn’t have any strong desires to visit other countries.
-While there are still many amazing ones I haven’t visited yet (India, Nepal, and China for example), when I looked at pictures of faraway places they didn’t elicit many emotions in me.
+While there are still many amazing ones I haven’t visited yet (India, Nepal, and China for example), looking at pictures of faraway places didn’t elicit many emotions in me.
 I didn’t feel like buying a plane ticket and going to those places.

 If all this sounds very whiny and out of touch with most people’s reality, that’s because it is.
 I sometimes see friends on facebook getting excited about their 1 or 2-week long vacation that they have been waiting for all year long, and I’m not proud of not appreciating the freedom and opportunities that I had and still have.